lpod/lpod-python/doc/level1-text-marks-and-indices.rst

 whole document) allows the applications to safely remove balanced and non-balanced range bookmarks.
 In addition, a ``clean_marks()`` automatically removes non-balanced range bookmarks (as well as non-balanced index marks).
-The same apply to the ``odf_bookmark`` based ``remove()`` method.

-However, the present version of lpOD doesn't check the relative positions of the start and end points of a range bookmark.
-As a consequence, due to some moves in the document structure or any other reason, the applications are responsible for preventing any bookmark end point to be located before the corresponding start point.
+However, the present version of lpOD doesn't check the relative positions of the start and end points of a range bookmark when it's spread across two or more ODF elements.
+As a consequence, due to some moves in the document structure or any other reason including logic errors, the applications are responsible for preventing any bookmark end point to be located before the corresponding start point.

 Index marks
 -----------